 If you are a DGE, you may be eligible for a fixed periodic deduction based on the total Australian taxable wages that the group pays.
-Calculate this deduction at the start of each financial year when you complete your annual return and subtract it from your taxable wages every month that year.
+Calculate this deduction at the start of each financial year and subtract it from your Queensland taxable wages in your periodic returns.

 You must recalculate your fixed periodic deduction when any of the following occurs: